owid/owid-grapher/docs/setup-options-overview.md

 This needs a working MySQL database and gives you an interactive admin UI for visually editing our charts as well as all our ~4000 charts and their data.

-**Full WordPress setup** 🚀

-This version needs a copy of our wordpress content that is currently only available for Our World In Data team members.
-With this you can test all parts of the publishing flow including site baking, full page previews for all content etc.

 ---

 In increasing order of sophistication: